fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 When I test for the correlation between BPL vs PMAY, I found that BPL vs PMAY correlation is about 0.048, which is very close to zero, meaning that there is almost no linear relationship between BPL and PMAY in my data.
 The p-value is 0.713, which is much larger than 0.05.
 So this relationship is _not statistically significant_.
 In plain English, there is no strong evidence of a real linear association between these two variables.
 <img width="2368" height="1765" alt="BPL_vs_PMAY_Correlation" src="https://github.com/user-attachments/assets/b6e8627f-0b5c-4639-a4aa-4b21ee67a161" />

-The correlation and OLS regression analyses data and findings can be viewed here:
+The correlation and OLS regression analyses data and findings can be viewed here: - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Correlation%20analysis.ipynb">Correlation and OLS regression findings<a/>

   3.**Fund utilisation** - The 5 constituencies with the lowest Constituency Development Fund utilisation are: Shangpung (35.3%), Gambegre (35.6%), Raksamgiri (36.8%), Mahendraganj (37.5%), Sohra (40.1%).A few observations were seen as per the data,where we found regional pattern, with _3 of the 5_ regions are in Garo Hills, 1 is in Jaintia Hills, and 1 is in Khasi Hills.So the underutilisation is not random - it appears more concentrated in Garo Hills and other less urban / harder-to-service areas.
 These 5 constituencies have consistently high BPL shares- Shangpung (44.0%), Gambegre (42.6%), Raksamgiri (43.1%),Mahendraganj (47.7%), Sohra (55.0%).
 For context, the average BPL in the dataset  is about 38.46%.
 So all five are above average, and Sohra is especially high.